YinanDanielZhou/BSVScriptVisualizer/README.md

 # ScriptVisualizer

-A React-based web application for visualizing the execution of BitcoinSV scripts as interactive stack operations.
-This tool helps developers understand how Bitcoin scripts work by providing a step-by-step visual representation of script execution with stack manipulation.
+A React-based web application for visualizing the execution of BitcoinSV scripts during the validation process (spending a locking script with an unlocking script).
+This tool helps developers understand how Bitcoin scripts work and may help in debugging complex scripts.

 ![ScriptVisualizer Screenshot](assets/snapshot.png)